alex-desaram/alex-desaram.github.io/paper.md

 That, to me, is a deep disrespect to life.
 Not just for their own, but the lives of the people who use their products.

-The lecture introduced us to the ledger of harms, created by the Center for Humane Technology (which I highly encourage you to check out at ledger.humanetech.com).
+The lecture introduced us to the [ledger of harms](https://ledger.humanetech.com) , created by the Center for Humane Technology (which I highly encourage you to check out).
 It catalogs how profit-driven design has caused real damage: eroding attention spans, worsening mental health, polarizing entire nations, and distorting how we make sense of the world.
 And as someone who works with AI, I get frustrated when people casually say, "Oh yeah AI will replace people's jobs and increase inequality."